Make this healthy tahini sauce (aka lemon tahini dressing) to add creaminess and taste to your falafel, wraps and salads.

-Now that you know how to make homemade tahini, it’s time to tell you about my delicious tahini sauce recipe.
-Tahini sauce is common to the Mediterranean cuisine and it’s a healthy way to add creaminess and extra taste to many dishes like falafel, hummus, wraps and green salads.
+Now that you know how to make homemade tahini, it's time to talk about this delicious tahini sauce recipe.

 The basic ingredients for tahini sauce are:

 - Tahini.
 It's made of ground sesame seeds which can be whole or hulled.
 Also, they can be raw or toasted for more intense flavor.